learnk8s/learnk8s.io/src/terraformAks/content.md

 You can have a look at all the resources that you could create [in the left column of the official provider page for Azure](https://www.terraform.io/docs/providers/azurerm/index.html).

-> Please note that you should have a sufficient knowledge of Azure and its resources to understand how components can be plugged in together.
-The documentation provides great examples, though.
+> Please note that you should have sufficient knowledge of Azure and its resources to understand how components can be plugged in together.
+The documentation provides excellent examples, though.

 Before you provision a cluster, let's clean up the existing resources.